 Toothbrush Holder.
 People are typically good when it comes to changing their toothbrushes, but are less careful about keeping their toothbrush holders clean.
 Toothbrush holders are one of the top five dirtiest places in most homes due to all the grime and residue left on the brushes.
 Get rid of bacteria from your toothbrush holder by rinsing it out with hot water and then using antibacterial mouthwash to kill stubborn germs.

 Chet’s Cleaning is proud to serve the residents of Metro Detroit and the surrounding area.
 Since 1986, Chet’s Cleaning has been offering customers a full range of cleaning services.
 Whether your home needs a general cleaning or one of Chet’s specialty services like outdoor furniture or mattress cleaning is more appropriate, you should speak with one of Chet’s Cleaning’s friendly customer representative.
-Call 248-584-1819 to schedule an appointment.
+If you’re in the Metro Detroit area contact us today to schedule an appointment.